 This course is based on the experiential model of learning.
 It has both a theoretical component as well as a practical component.
-The theoretical component includes note, readings, and discussions whereby students learn concepts, principles, and techniques.
-The practical component includes in-class practice studios, as well as a term-long project.
+The theoretical component includes notes, readings, and discussions whereby students learn concepts, principles, and techniques.
+The practical component includes a term-long project.
 The project is intended to help students apply the concepts and principles and get to reflect on their own and other people's practice.
 In this component, students work in teams.
-Teams get to design mock-up prototypes of different computer interface elements.
+Teams get to design prototypes of different HCI systems that incorporate and integrate many interface elements and principles.
 Assigned readings as well as class discussions provide students with the foundation to work on their projects.
 Students are expected to study and understand the theoretical principles and concepts carefully.
-Course notes are shared with you in advance which you have to study before attending classes.
+Course notes are shared with you and you have to study them carefully.
 Class time will be used for discussing the notes and questions and answers.
-As such, regular attendance and engagement in discussions is essential to an understanding of the theoretical concepts and principles have practical applications.
+As such, regular attendance and engagement in discussions is essential to an understanding of the theoretical component of the course.
+The project provides and opportunity to see how theoretical concepts and principles have practical applications.